isomerpages/moe-poiching/_cca/Sports & Games/Wushu.md

 **12TH NATIONAL PRIMARY SCHOOLS WUSHU CHAMPIONSHIP 2016**

-The Wushu School Team participated in the 12th National Primary Schools Wushu Championships 2016 in March.
+The Wushu School Team participated in the 12th&nbsp;National Primary Schools Wushu&nbsp;Championships 2016 in March.
 It was held over a period of 7 days and took place in Tao Nan School and Toa Payoh Sports Hall.
-Our School Team has done well this year, **winning 14 awards (1st–4thposition) from the individual events and 1 award from the group events**.
+Our School Team has done well this year,&nbsp;**winning 14 awards (1st–4thposition) from the individual events and 1 award from the group events**.

 Everyone in the school team has given their best and no matter whether they won a trophy, we will like to thank them for their effort and hard work.
 Good job, boys and girls!